alchemycodelab/alchemy-student-projects/Sept-2021-Cohort/Sept-2021-02-react.md

-# Alchemy Class Projects - September 2021 Cohort
+# Alchemy Class Projects - November 2021 Cohort

-## React 02 Projects
+## Mid Projects

-Second one week sprint, from concept through delivery, after week 7 in the program.
-First full-stack app using ReactJS, Node, Express, PostgreSQL and RESTful API calls hitting a 3rd party API, on fully remote teams.
+Third projects one week sprint, from concept through delivery, after week 12 in the program.
+A back-end focused app using Node, Express, PostgreSQL and RESTful API calls, on fully remote teams.

 ___

 ###